hashicorp/terraform-provider-awscc/docs/resources/globalaccelerator_listener.md

 ### Optional

-- `client_affinity` (String) Client affinity ensures consistent routing for stateful applications by directing all user requests to the same endpoint, regardless of port or protocol.
-AWS Global Accelerator uses a hashing algorithm to choose the best endpoint based on either a "five-tuple" or "two-tuple" property set.
-To ensure a specific client is always routed to the same endpoint, set client affinity to SOURCE_IP, which uses the "two-tuple" properties.
-Valid values are `NONE` and `SOURCE_IP`.
+- `client_affinity` (String) Client affinity lets you direct all requests from a user to the same endpoint.
-- `protocol` (String) The protocol for the connections from clients to the accelerator.
-Valid values are `TCP`, `UDP`.
+- `protocol` (String) The protocol for the listener.

 ### Read-Only